sourcemeta/extensions/README.markdown

 # JSON Schema Extensions Registry

-A growing collection of officially recognised vocabulary extensions to JSON Schema for common use cases not covered by the core JSON Schema specification.
+A growing collection of vocabulary extensions to JSON Schema for common use cases not covered by the core JSON Schema specification.
+These extensions are intended to eventually be officially adopted by the JSON Schema standard.

 ## Available Extensions